 The chair pose is a heat-building posture that strengthens the entire lower body, including the legs, ankles, knees, hip flexors, and back.
 Plus, with the arms raised, it also builds strength in the shoulders and upper body while stretching the chest.

-Stand with the feet together, bend your knees, and sink your hips like sitting on an actual chair.
-Be careful not to bend your knees too much, as this can compromise your joints – you should still be able to see your toes when you look down.
+Stand with your feet together, bend your knees, and sink your hips like sitting on an actual chair.
+Be careful not to bend your knees too much, as this can compromise your joints.
+You should still be able to see your toes when you look down.

 Reaching the arms alongside the ears makes this pose even more challenging.
-With the palms facing inwards, try to bring the upper arms in line with the ears without rounding the spine.
+With the palms facing inward, try to bring the upper arms in line with the ears without rounding the spine.